libuv/api-docs/README.rst

 This is still a work in progress, once these docs are complete the plan is to merge them with the main `libuv <http://github.com/joyent/libuv>`_ repository.

+You can check a live version of this documentation `here <http://libuv.readthedocs.org>`_.

 Building
 --------